 Membership is open to everyone of any nationality with an interest in stained glass.
 There are two classes of membership: Freeman and Liveryman.
 New members join as Freemen and may after a time apply to become Liverymen.
+Following the easing of COVID restrictions admissions will now normally be conducted at the Hall rather than virtually.
+Anyone for whom this would cause difficulties (for example those resident overseas) should contact the Clerk.

 Benefits of Membership